Pizza School Shows You How to Make Pizza at Home.

 A cutting board or pizza tray works best.

-You can grab a metal peel off The Pizza Store's Peel Rack now.
+You can grab a metal peel here.

-Slice It
+Slice it

 There’s more than one way to slice a pizza.
 Most people’s first thought is the wheel type of pizza cutter.
 These can work well.